Symptoms may include:

 Copyright © Nucleus Medical Media, Inc.

-The goal of treatment is to get you back to a healthy weight and keep you there.
+The goal of treatment is to get you return you to a healthy weight and to help you maintain that weight.
 A healthy weight is above 85% of your ideal weight.
 To achieve this, your intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

 A dietician may be consulted to help you learn more about the components of a healthy diet.
 The dietician will also talk to you about reasonable weight goals and calorie goals.